-"Request for Quotation" (RFQ) means a written bid call document that is issued either by invitation or through an advertisement to vendors for the purpose of selecting one or more vendor(s)to provide deliverables and may include quick bid request for quotation (QBRFQ).
+Request for Quotation (RFQ) refers to a written bid call document that is issued either by invitation or through an advertisement to vendors for the purpose of selecting one or more vendor(s)to provide deliverables and may include quick bid request for quotation (QBRFQ).

-"Request for Tender" (RFT) means a bid call document issued seeking submissions to obtain deliverables whenever the requirements can be precisely defined and the expectation is that the lowest bid meeting the requirements specified in the bid call document, would be accepted, subject to any other provisions of the contract documents and this policy.
+Request for Tender (RFT) refers to a bid call document issued seeking submissions to obtain deliverables whenever the requirements can be precisely defined and the expectation is that the lowest bid meeting the requirements specified in the bid call document, would be accepted, subject to any other provisions of the contract documents and this policy.

-"Requisitioner" means the library employee that has been assigned the responsibility for the acquisition of deliverables and the management of the resulting contract with a contractor by the CEO.
+Requisitioner refers to the library employee that has been assigned the responsibility for the acquisition of deliverables and the management of the resulting contract with a contractor by the CEO.

-"Respondent" means the legal entity that submits a bid in response to a bid call, and may include bidder or proponent;
+Respondent refers to the legal entity that submits a bid in response to a bid call and may include bidder or proponent;

-"Sale" means the act of selling Library property that is no longer needed by the Library and is designated for disposal outside the organization.
+Sale refers to the act of selling Library property that is no longer needed by the Library and is designated for disposal outside the organization.

-"Scope" means the full extent of the deliverables to be provided by a contractor, as set out in the contract, including the term of the contract.
+Scope refers to the full extent of the deliverables to be provided by a contractor, as set out in the contract, including the term of the contract.

-"Scope Change" means any change to the scope of a contract to accommodate a need not originally provided for in the contract and which may include the acquisition of additional deliverables or the extension of the term of the contract and which may require an adjustment to the contract price.
+Scope Change refers to any change to the scope of a contract to accommodate a need not originally provided for in the contract and which may include the acquisition of additional deliverables or the extension of the term of the contract and which may require an adjustment to the contract price.

-"Services" includes all consulting and professional services, all services in relation to real property or personal property including, without limiting the foregoing, the delivery, installation, construction, maintenance, repair, restoration, demolition or removal of personal property and real property and all other services of any nature and kind save and except only services to be delivered by an employee of the Library.
+Services include all consulting and professional services, all services in relation to real property or personal property including, without limiting the foregoing, the delivery, installation, construction, maintenance, repair, restoration, demolition or removal of personal property and real property and all other services of any nature and kind save and except only services to be delivered by an employee of the Library.

-"Single Source Acquisition" means a non-competitive procurement process that is not a low value purchase from a specific vendor even though there may be more than one vendor capable of providing the same deliverables, but the acquisition is directed to one source because of standardization, warranty, or other such factors.
+Single Source Acquisition refers to a non-competitive procurement process that is not a low value purchase from a specific vendor even though there may be more than one vendor capable of providing the same deliverables, but the acquisition is directed to one source because of standardization, warranty, or other such factors.

-"Sole Source Acquisition" means a non-competitive procurement process that is not allow value purchase where a situation created due to the inability to obtain competition.
+Sole Source Acquisition refers to a non-competitive procurement process that is not a low value purchase where a situation created due to the inability to obtain competition.
 This may be because of one available vendor possessing the unique ability or capability to meet the requirements of the bid call document.

-"Specifications" means the precise requirements or characteristics of the deliverables to be acquired.
+Specifications refers to the precise requirements or characteristics of the deliverables to be acquired.

-"Submission" means a response received from a bidder to bid call or other form of request for deliverables.
+Submission refers to a response received from a bidder to bid call or other form of request for deliverables.

-"Supplier" means an entity, an individual, a partnership or a corporation that is capable of providing desired deliverables to the Library and including but not limited to a "consultant", "contractor" and "vendor".
+Supplier refers to an entity, an individual, a partnership or a corporation that is capable of providing desired deliverables to the Library and including but not limited to a consultant, contractor, and vendor.

-"Surplus Asset" means a Library asset that has served its useful life and is no longer required for the purpose for which it was originally obtained.
+Surplus Asset refers to a Library asset that has served its useful life and is no longer required for the purpose for which it was originally obtained.

-"Term Contract" means a price agreement in which a source of supply is established for a specified period of time for specified deliverables, usually characterized by an estimated or definite minimum quantity, with the possibility of additional requirements beyond the minimum, all at a predetermined unit price.
+Term Contract refers to a price agreement in which a source of supply is established for a specified period of time for specified deliverables, usually characterized by an estimated or definite minimum quantity, with the possibility of additional requirements beyond the minimum, all at a predetermined unit price.

-"Tender" means a written detailed offer from a vendor, received in response to a request for tender, to supply deliverables where there are clearly defined criteria or specifications.
+Tender refers to a written detailed offer from a vendor, received in response to a request for tender, to supply deliverables where there are clearly defined criteria or specifications.